jina-ai/benchmark/README.md

 # Benchmark

-To do the resource benchmarking (CPU & Memory usage) of Jina features, you can use `benchmark.sh` file.
+To do the resource benchmarking (CPU & Memory usage) of Jina features, you can use `scripts/benchmark.sh` file.
 This file actually benchmark scripts under `src` directory with [cmdbench](https://github.com/manzik/cmdbench) utility tool.

 ## Run